 - Remove the staples the rest of the way with needle-nose pliers.

 The fabric on our office chair had super strength, and it was glued to the foam rubber.
 I was gentle removing it but some bits did come off.

 The fabric on our chair actually had a seam around the edges (see above picture).
 That was going to make it impossible for me to get a pattern to follow for size.
 I’ll show you how to work with that in a second.
-Also, since the very front of the foam seat was a bit mealy from years of use I brushed it off until it stopped shedding and decided to cover it with some cotton batting I had.

 - Lay the cotton batting over your chair seat to determine how much you need and trim level with the bottom edge.

 - To determine how much fabric you’ll need lay your fabric wrong side up on a flat surface along with the cotton batting and place the seat upside down near the corner of the fabric.